Hugo von Heidenstam

+Early life

+von Heidenstam was born on 29 April 1884 in Karlskrona, Sweden, the son of major Adolf von Heidenstam and his wife countess Hedda (née Cronstedt).
+He passed mogenhetsexamen in 1901 and after graduating from the Royal Institute of Technology in 1905, he became a reserve officer at the Fortification (Fortifikationen) the same year.

 Career

-von Heidenstam was born in Karlskrona, Sweden, the son of major Adolf von Heidenstam and his wife countess Hedda (née Cronstedt).
-He passed mogenhetsexamen in 1901 and after graduating from the Royal Institute of Technology in 1905, he became a reserve officer at the Fortification (Fortifikationen) the same year. von Heidenstam worked as an engineer at the Swedish Hydraulic Engineering Company (AB Vattenbyggnadsbyrån) in Stockholm from 1905 to 1908 and was an engineer in the United States from 1908 to 1909 and in Shanghai, China from 1909 to 1910.
+von Heidenstam worked as an engineer at the Swedish Hydraulic Engineering Company (AB Vattenbyggnadsbyrån) in Stockholm from 1905 to 1908 and was an engineer in the United States from 1908 to 1909 and in Shanghai, China from 1909 to 1910.
 He was chief engineer at the China International Commission for the Shanghai Port and River from 1910 to 1926.

 It was back in 1907, when the Swedish Hydraulic Engineering Company formed in association with interested outsiders the Swedish Asiatic Consulting Engineering Company in order to make advances in the Far East.
 The pioneers were P. G. Hornell, Carl Schmidt and Hugo von Heidenstam.
 It turned out, however, that independent consulting engineers was unable to assert itself in competition with the financially strong construction companies that dominated the state and municipal construction activity in China and Japan, but von Heidenstam's expert entries in China's then current water issues resulted in his appointment as chief engineer at the international flood control department in Shanghai.
 Several Swedish engineers gathered around him as assistants in the implementation of major engineering works in the inlet to Shanghai.
 One of von Heidenstam's endeavors was dredging the river to make it navigable for large ships. von Heidenstam was a member of the Chinese government's committee on regulation of the Yangtze River and of the Zhili Province rivers and more from 1917 to 1928.